codeispoetry/sharepicgenerator/README.md

 5. make compile

 # Enable logging
-To create or update the downlaods-table for logging, log in as Admin-User and download a sharepic with all the featurs or the new feature respectivly.
+To create or update the downloads-table for logging, log in as Admin-User and download a sharepic with all the features or the new feature respectivly.